 The best way and tips to learn Japanese language kanji

-While there’s loads of Japanese anime and manga that have been translated and subbed, there are many others that are not.
-And even some translations and subs, by volunteer translators online and not professional companies, may be inaccurate.
+While there are loads of Japanese anime and manga that have been translated and subbed, there are many others that are not.
+Even some translations and subs by volunteer translators online and not professional companies may be inaccurate.
 If you’re a hardcore fan of Japanese anime and manga, then it’s best to learn the language and go straight to the source yourself.

 The best way and tips to learn Japanese language salary man